1055 Southwest Oralabor RoadAnkeny, IA 50023

-Until recently, the treatment of stroke was restricted to basic life support at the time of the stroke and then stroke rehabilitation later.
+Until recently, the treatment for stroke was restricted to basic life support at the time of the stroke and then stroke rehabilitation later.
 Now, however, treatments can be beneficial when administered as soon as possible after the onset of the stroke.
 It is critical to get to the hospital and be diagnosed as soon as possible.
 There are several steps in the initial assessment and management of a person with a stroke.

 Receiving treatment early is essential in reducing the damage from a stroke.
 The chances for survival and recovery are also best if treatment is received at a hospital specifically certified as a primary stroke center, like Iowa Methodist Medical Center.